From Representational Complementarity to Dual Systems: Synergizing VLM and Vision-Only Backbones for End-to-End Driving: Preliminaries

-For RQ1--RQ2, representations are probed at two locations in the stack (Fig.~\ref{fig:main}): (i) a \textbf{backbone feature} $\mathbf{h}^{\mathrm{bb}}$ (after the backbone adapter), and (ii) a \textbf{decision feature} $\mathbf{h}^{\mathrm{dec}}$ (the planner output immediately before the action head).
+For RQ1--RQ2, we probe representations at two locations in the stack (Fig.~\ref{fig:main}): (i) a \textbf{backbone feature} $\mathbf{h}^{\mathrm{bb}}$ extracted after the encoder adapter, and (ii) a \textbf{decision feature} $\mathbf{h}^{\mathrm{dec}}$ extracted immediately before the action head.
+The first probe isolates encoder-level representation geometry; the second captures what remains after downstream policy learning.
+Accordingly, the backbone-level analysis is defined independently of the particular policy head, while the decision-level analysis in this paper is instantiated with a diffusion Transformer planner.